bento-platform/bento_notification_service/README.md

 poetry install
 ```

-Afterwards we need to set up the DB:
+Afterward, we need to set up the DB:

 ```bash
 flask db upgrade